 Investigations for penile cancer are used to determine the extent to which cancer may be affecting the local area or other parts of the body.
-These investigations are often referred to as staging investigations and may include some or all of the following:
+These investigations are often referred to as staging investigations and may include some or all of the following.

 Fine Needle Aspiration (FNA)

 An ultrasound scan can be used to identify any enlarged lymph nodes (see below) around the groin area that may have been affected by possible cancer.
 A biopsy of these nodes using a surgical needle may be taken.
-The cells that are obtained will be sent for laboratory analysis to determine if they are cancerous or not.
+The cells obtained will be sent for laboratory analysis to determine if they are cancerous or not.
 This procedure is performed under a local anaesthetic.

 The Lymphatic System and Lymph Nodes